 Dr. Ezike says the FRESH Truck is a great opportunity for his patients, many of whom suffer from high cholesterol, diabetes and hypertension, to try some healthy foods they’ve never had.

 “Fresh food is expensive so some patients won’t take a chance on it.
 I hope that by trying it first, they will enjoy it and be more likely to make good choices in the future,” said Dr. Ezike.

 Although food insecurity exists in every community in the county, some areas experience higher concentration of needs, particularly in the South Suburbs.
 Ford Heights, Robbins, Phoenix, Harvey and Riverdale have some of the highest food insecurity rates in the state, ranging from 33% to 50%.

 In addition to the FRESH Truck vouchers, patients who screen positive for food insecurity are referred to the Food Depository’s SNAP Outreach Hotline if they need assistance applying for the federal nutrition program.
 Patients also receive information on nearby food pantries in the Food Depository’s county-wide network of partner agencies.
-And in a new initiative that started in July, the Food Depository is offering free summer lunches to children at three CCHHS health centers: Englewood, Cottage Grove and Robbins.
+And in a new initiative that started in July, the Food Depository is offering free summer lunches to children at three CCH health centers: Englewood, Cottage Grove and Robbins.

-The FRESH Truck is making the rounds to several of the CCHHS outpatient clinics.
+The FRESH Truck is making the rounds to several of the CCH outpatient clinics.
 It previously visited the Logan Square and Robbins Health Center.
 The next stop is the Cottage Grove Health Center in Ford Heights on August 9.